koushikgampa23/Celery/README.md

                 logger.error(f"Error in task t1: {e}")
                 raise e

-    when ever the ConnectionError Raised then it will print Admin Notified in the logger
+    when ever the ConnectionError Raised then it will print Admin Notified in the logger there no need of try/except as well.